Integra® Omnigraft™ Dermal Regeneration Matrix

 Sharp debridement must be made to the level of viable tissue.
 Meticulous hemostasis needs to be achieved to prevent hematomas or excessive fluid accumulation.
 Omnigraft™ should not be applied over infected or deteriorating wounds until the underlying issue has been resolved.

-Cleanse the wound thoroughly using a neutral, non-irritating, and non-toxic solution such as sterile saline or sterile water.
+Cleanse the wound thoroughly using a neutral, non-irritating and non-toxic solution such as sterile saline or sterile water.

 To minimize the risk of infection, change your gloves following debridement and cleansing and before handling Omnigraft™.
-A fresh set of sterile instruments are required for Omnigraft™ placement, shaping, and cutting.
+A fresh set of sterile instruments are required for Omnigraft™ placement, shaping and cutting.

 Using aseptic technique, remove the outer tray from the box and peel open the foil lid.
 Remove the inner tray and place it on a flat, sterile surface.
 Peel open the foil lid and discard the green plastic retainer.

-Rinse the product with a sterile saline solution in the inner tray for at least 2 minutes.
+Rinse the product with a sterile saline solution in the inner tray for at least two minutes.
 Keep product in the tray until application.
 When ready to apply the product, remove the product from the tray and peel off the protective plastic sheets.